GLIMS-RGI/rgitools/docs/dems.rst

   by `Mapzen <https://www.mapzen.com>`_.
 This is a bundle of `various data-sources`_ but very flexible in use.
   **Date of acquisition: variable, depending on original source**
+- the `Copernicus DEM GLO-90`_ is a new global DEM based on WorldDEM and void filled using ASTER, SRTM, GMTED2010, TerraSAR-X and ALOS World 3D-30m.
+  It is a European Space Agency Copernicus product and freely available at a 3 arc second resolution.
+  *Copernicus DEM is currently not part of the available data or the global* *summary as it was just added recently!*
+  **Date of acquisition: 2010-2015**

 .. _Shuttle Radar Topography Mission: http://srtm.csi.cgiar.org/